 These documents describe RESO’s specifications.
 Because MLSs certify Data Dictionary standards on the RESO Web API, both sets of specifications are important for technical developers to understand.
 By downloading these resources, you confirm that you agree to the RESO EULA.

 - RESO Transport Workgroup – Specifications and Change Proposals

 - Data Dictionary Representation in the Web API

 - Common Schema Reference Metadata (Web API Core 1.0.2+, DD 1.7)

 RETS is an older standard that is proprietary to the real estate industry.
 It has been deprecated and is no longer supported by RESO because the industry needs to move to a more well-known technology standard.

 Can I get data from RESO through the Web API?

-Brokers and technology companies should go directly to MLSs to request data via the Web API.
+RESO does not provide MLS real estate data.
+RESO creates data standards.
+Other organizations build technology based upon those standards.
+Data requests should be made to MLSs.
 MLSs owned and operated by REALTOR® associations are required by the National Association of REALTORS® to have production-level access available to their data via Web API.